In the winter months, we all tend to feel a little blue with the cold weather and dark mornings.

-Anaemia is really common, and causes you to feel very run down and exhausted which can leave you feeling down in the dumps.
+Anaemia is really common and causes you to feel very run down and exhausted which can leave you feeling down in the dumps.
 Another important function of iron in the body is it is crucial for the production of both serotonin and dopamine.
 (Kaplan et al. 2007))

 This lack of iron can be compounded by poor iron absorption if you are not getting adequate vitamin c in your diet.
 This vitamin is present in abundance in citrus and brightly coloured fruit and vegetables.

-✓ Try making an orange smoothie by freezing some orange segments in a Ziploc bag and adding them to some fat free yoghurt then blend!
+✓ Try making an orange smoothie by freezing some orange segments in a Ziploc bag and adding them to some fat-free yoghurt then blend!

 ✓ Increase the protein content further by adding some orange-cream flavoured Whey Protein to the mix!

-Spinach can be mood-boosting power house due to the fact it contains something call folate; this is also known as vitamin B9 and is important for serotonin regulation which has a huge impact on how you are feeling.
+Spinach can be mood-boosting powerhouse due to the fact it contains something call folate; this is also known as vitamin B9 and is important for serotonin regulation which has a huge impact on how you are feeling.

 Folate has also be found in studies to heighten serotonin function in the brain.
 (Kaplan et al. 2007) This is due to its ability to slow down the destruction of brain tryptophan.

-Spinach is also a great source of magnesium (find out more), which is a mineral that can be a great contribute to getting a good sleep.
+Spinach is also a great source of magnesium (find out more), which is a mineral that can be a great contribution to getting a good sleep.
 Ensuring you get plenty of good quality sleep is vital to keeping your spirits high.